Change Your Thinking, Change Your Life

-I would describe PovertyThink as a set of beliefs, attitudes, and accepted presumptions held by individuals of ALL income levels that prohibit them from implementing, or cause them to take action contrary to, wisely money management behaviors, particularly with regards to building a satisfactory positive financial net worth in a capital-base economy.
+I would describe PovertyThink as a set of beliefs, attitudes, and accepted presumptions held by individuals of ALL income levels that prohibit them from implementing, or cause them to take action contrary to, wise money management behaviors, particularly with regards to building a satisfactory positive financial net worth in a capital-based economy.

 Following are possible indicators of the presence of PovertyThink:

 - Blaming others, particularly banks and creditors, for your financial woes.
 After all, you reason, they are the ones who have sabotaged your finances by charging ridiculously high penalty fees for bounced checks, late payments, and/or other mistakes.

 - A strong distaste for the rich.
 In your mind, being rich is driving luxury vehicles; vacationing at luxury resorts; living in large homes; having mountain retreats or ocean-side cabins; having a garage full of motorcycles, ATVs, or snowmobiles; dressing in designer outfits and suits; and being able to buy just about anything else you want.
 You feel that those who are rich probably don’t deserve, and certainly don’t appreciate, what they have.

 - Obsessing over the lifestyles of the rich.
 In spite of your feelings about the rich, you are often prone to obsess about their lifestyles and dream about what you would do if you were “rich.”